seL4/docs/StyleGuide.md

 * Use `word_t` for word-sized things.
-* Do not explicitly typecast between pointers and references (i.e., integers used as, e.g. offsets into structures): use object-specific macros for this purpose, e.g. `TCB_REF` and `TCB_PTR`.
+* Do not explicitly typecast between pointers and references (i.e., integers used as, e.g., offsets into structures): use object-specific macros for this purpose, such as `TCB_REF` and `TCB_PTR`.

 ### Format strings